-Ranked in Tier 1 for Regulatory, Health and Safety, and Licensing – The Legal 500 (2020)
+Ranked in Tier 1 for Business and Regulatory Crime (including Health and Safety).
+Ranked in Tier 2 for Inquests and Inquiries.
+The Legal 500 (2024)

 ‘ Canny and adept at identifying the really important issues. ’ – Legal 500 (2020)